 7.4.1 Where an employer intends to fill a position that is vacant in Te Kura (other than with a fixed term employee) the employer shall wherever practicable, notify or advertise the vacancy in a manner sufficient to enable suitably qualified persons to apply for the position.

-7.4.2 Attention is drawn to the State Sector Act 1988 in so far as it provides that the person best suited to the position shall be appointed.
+7.4.2 Attention is drawn to section 603 of the Education and Training Act 2020 in so far as it provides that the person best suited to the position shall be appointed.

 7.4.3 Every appointee to a vacancy shall be notified in writing of: